DKS2301/ResQ-Connect/src/coordinator-ui/README.md

 | -------- | ----------- |
 | Java     | N/A         |

-This service provides the frontend for the retail store, serving the HTML UI and aggregating calls to the backend API components.
+This service provides the frontend for the ResQConnect disaster relief platform, serving the HTML UI for coordinators and aggregating calls to the backend API components.

 ## Configuration